Bradley-Stradling/UTA-VIRT-CYBER-PT-12-2021-U-LOL/04-Linux-SysAdmin-Fundamentals/Homework/SubmissionFile.md

 1. Permissions on `/etc/shadow` should allow only `root` read and write access.

-    - Command to inspect permissions:
+    - Command to inspect permissions: this is an edit on my fork.

     - Command to set permissions (if needed):